nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 EOF
 ```

+### Creating Topics

 Go to the AWS Console and view the MSK Cluster Client Information.
-You will see the screen below.
+See the screenshot below.
-There will be 3 endpoints we can use but for this illustration we only require one.
+There will be 3 endpoints to choose from, for this illustration we only require one.
 - Example choose:

   - ```b-2.msktutorialcluster.450050.c11.kafka.us-east-1.amazonaws.com:9098```

 ![img_1_msk.png](img_1_msk.png)

-### Creating Topics

-From the kafka/bin folder run the command to create a topic called `aerospike-airforce-1`
+From the kafka/bin folder run the command to create a topic.
+Lets call it `aerospike-airforce-1`

 ```bash
 export BootstrapServerString="b-2.msktutorialcluster.450050.c11.kafka.us-east-1.amazonaws.com:9098"
 ./kafka-topics.sh --create --bootstrap-server $BootstrapServerString --command-config client.properties --replication-factor 3 --partitions 1 --topic aerospike-airforce-1
 ```
 ### Listing Topics
-To list the topics created run the command below.
-Notice our latest topic called `aerospike-airforce-1`
+To list the topics run the following.
+Notice our latest topic called `aerospike-airforce-1` just showed up.

 ```bash
 ./kafka-topics.sh --bootstrap-server $BootstrapServerString --command-config client.properties --list